The Gurlesque Poetry Movement

 Welcome to the Gurlesque: The New Grrly, Grotesque, Burlesque Poetics by Lara Gelnum

-This excellent essay, an integral foundation for this article, lays out what prominent Gurlesque theorist Lara Glenum would argue to be the defining characteristics of Gurlesque poetry.
+This excellent essay, a necessary foundation for this article, lays out what prominent Gurlesque theorist Lara Glenum would argue to be the defining characteristics of Gurlesque poetry.
 Ranging through subjects from Burlesque to Girly Kitsch to Camp to Female Pleasure to the Female Grotesque, it is an excellent piece of writing that distills elements of Gurlesque and gives the reader a perception of what the movement truly entails.

 Some (of My) Problems with the Gurlesque, by Arielle Greenberg